Guitars played, partly made by Eddie Van Halen go to auction

-BEVERLY HILLS, Calif.
-(AP) — Two guitars owned, played and partly designed by the late Eddie Van Halen will be going up for auction.
+BEVERLY HILLS, Calif. — Two guitars owned, played and partly designed by the late Eddie Van Halen are going up for auction.

 A 2004 EVH Charvel Art Series electric guitar and a customized electric guitar Van Halen built at his home studio with his guitar tech Matt Bruck and given to a friend in 1991 will be among the items for sale at the event dubbed “Icons & Idols Trilogy: Rock ‘N’ Roll,” starting Dec.
 5, Julien's Auctions announced Monday.